 PGY1 Pharmacy San Francisco, California

-The PGY1 Residency Program at Kaiser San Francisco follows guidelines set by the American Society of Health-System Pharmacists and provides thorough training in a variety of specialties.
+The Kaiser Permanente Medical Center – San Francisco PGY1 pharmacy residency program follows guidelines set by the American Society of Health-System Pharmacists (ASHP) and provides thorough training in a variety of specialties.

 Pharmacy Services

 The Kaiser Permanente San Francisco Pharmacy Department aims to improve the health of our members and the communities we serve by providing high quality, evidence-based, and affordable pharmaceutical care.
 Our pharmacy services are comprised of 5 outpatient pharmacies, 1 inpatient pharmacy, 1 infusion center pharmacy, and staffed by over 220 exceptional pharmacy employees.
-We provide pharmacy services in acute care, outpatient, and ambulatory care settings.
-Our inpatient and outpatient pharmaceutical care services are provided 24 hours a day, 7 days a week.

 Learning Experiences